Thalidomide: History

-Canada's Food and Drug Directorate (FDD) approved the sale of thalidomide by prescription in November, 1960.
-There were many different forms sold: Kevadon, produced by the William S. Merrell Company seeks approval for its thalidomide product, was released on the market in April 1961, and the most common variant (Horner's Talimol) was put on the market on October 23 of the same year.
+Canada's Food and Drug Directorate approved the sale of thalidomide by prescription in November 1960.
+There were many different forms sold: Kevadon, produced by the William S. Merrell Company seeking approval for its thalidomide product, was released on the market in April 1961, and the most common variant (Horner's Talimol) was put on the market on October 23 of the same year.
 Two months after Talimol went on sale, pharmaceutical companies sent physicians letters warning about the risk of birth defects.
-It was not until March 1962 that both drugs were banned from the Canadian market by the FDD, and soon afterward physicians were warned to destroy their supplies.
+It was not until March 1962 that both drugs were banned from the Canadian market by the directorate, and soon afterward physicians were warned to destroy their supplies.

 Leprosy treatment

 In 1964, Israeli physician Jacob Sheskin administered thalidomide to a patient critically ill with leprosy.
 The patient exhibited erythema nodosum leprosum (ENL), a painful skin condition, one of the complications of leprosy.
-The treatment was attempted despite the ban on thalidomide's use, and results were favourable: the patient slept for hours and was able to get out of bed without aid upon awakening.
+The treatment was attempted despite the ban on thalidomide's use, and the results were favourable: the patient slept for hours and was able to get out of bed without aid upon awakening.
 A clinical trial studying the use of thalidomide in leprosy soon followed.

 Thalidomide has been used by Brazilian physicians as the drug of choice for the treatment of severe ENL since 1965, and by 1996, at least 33 cases of thalidomide embryopathy were recorded in people born in Brazil after 1965.
 Since 1994, the production, dispensing, and prescription of thalidomide have been strictly controlled, requiring women to use two forms of birth control and submit to regular pregnancy tests.
 Despite this, cases of thalidomide embryopathy continue, with at least 100 cases identified in Brazil between 2005 and 2010.
-5.8 million thalidomide pills were distributed throughout Brazil in this time period, largely to poor Brazilians in areas with poor access to healthcare, and these cases have occurred despite the controls.
+Nearly 6 million thalidomide pills were distributed throughout Brazil in this time period, and these cases have occurred despite the controls.

 In 1998, the FDA approved the drug's use in the treatment of ENL.
 Because of thalidomide's potential for causing birth defects, the drug may be distributed only under tightly controlled conditions.
 The FDA required that Celgene Corporation, which planned to market thalidomide under the brand name Thalomid, establish a system for thalidomide education and prescribing safety (STEPS) oversight program.
 The conditions required under the program include limiting prescription and dispensing rights to authorized prescribers and pharmacies only, keeping a registry of all patients prescribed thalidomide, providing extensive patient education about the risks associated with the drug, and providing periodic pregnancy tests for women who take the drug.

-In 2010, the World Health Organization (WHO) stated that it did not recommend thalidomide for leprosy due to the difficulty of adequately controlling its use, and due to the availability of clofazimine.
+In 2010, the World Health Organization stated that it did not recommend thalidomide for leprosy due to the difficulty of adequately controlling its use, and due to the availability of clofazimine.